ibexa/documentation-developer/docs/api/rest_api_authentication.md

 ### Rich client application security concerns

-The purpose of CSRF protection is to prevent users from accidentally running harmful operations by being tricked into executing an http(s) request against a web applications they are logged into.
+The purpose of CSRF protection is to prevent users from accidentally running harmful operations by being tricked into executing an HTTP(S) request against a web applications they are logged into.
 In browsers this action will be blocked by lack of CSRF token.

-However, if you develop a rich client application (JavaScript, JAVA, Flash, Silverlight, iOS, Android, etc.), that is:
+However, if you develop a rich client application (JavaScript, JAVA, iOS, Android, etc.), that is:

 - Registering itself as a protocol handler:
     - Exposes unsafe methods in any way